We are under construction! During this process, some links will take you to our older website!

 · The global crises and challenges that are confronting humanity cannot be understood and cannot be solved without a cognitive capacity that enables the management of complex systems and processes.
 Analytical/rational cognition cannot do this;

 · True systemic cognition is currently almost non-existent.
 Most 'systems thinking' is done with mental/rational representations and cognition.
-Post-modern cognition ('green' in Spiral Dynamics terms) is incapable of rigorously understanding complex phenomenon, and people at this level are commonly anti-cognitive.
+Post-modern cognition ('green' in Spiral Dynamics terms) is incapable of rigorously understanding complex phenomena, and people at this level are commonly anti-cognitive.

 · It seems unlikely that systemic cognition will develop quickly enough to meet global challenges unless it is spread intentionally and consciously.

 What is needed is a New Enlightenment.
 It will be similar to the first Enlightenment in that it will be driven by a shift to higher cognition.
-But this time the shift will be from the analytical/rational thought of the first enlightenment to systemic cognition.
+But this time, the shift will be from the analytical/rational thought of the first enlightenment to systemic cognition.
 And the shift will be developed and spread intentionally and consciously.

-Currently, there are no widely-accepted approaches to training and developing higher mind and systemic cognition.
+Currently, there are no widely accepted approaches to training and developing higher mind and systemic cognition.
 The Integral Movement and spiritual progressives tend to focus on the development of consciousness, not the development of higher cognition.
 Since these movements are almost universally 'green', cognition tends to be part of their shadow.

 Most members of these movements do not have the cognitive development to see that effective responses to global challenges require a higher level of cognition, not just higher consciousness.
 The failure of the Integral Movement and spiritual progressives to make any significant contribution to resolving major crises such as global warming is due to their cognitive limitations.
 The 'missing piece' that is limiting these movements is systemic cognition.